spring-attic/sagan/doc/getting-started-guides/sections.md

 # {!begin#related-resources}
 Related resources
 -----------------

-There's more to building RESTful web services than is covered here.
-You may want to continue your exploration of Spring and REST with the following Getting Started guides:
+You can continue your exploration of Spring and REST with the following Getting Started guides:

 * [Handling POST, PUT, and GET requests in REST services](TODO)
 * [Creating self-describing APIs with HATEOAS](TODO)